 Blog posts (10%) and campaign pages (5%) are the next two linking options.
 Instagram Stories statistics reveal that its the least common for brands to take Instagrammers on a journey that starts with a Story and ends on an app page (3%), where users can download a relevant app.

 If you’d like to know how brands such as IBM, Maybelline New York, and Twitter, among other companies, use IG Stories, this is a must-read: “How Businesses Use Instagram Stories.”
 It includes an infographic featuring 30 IG Stories case studies.

 Instagram Stories statistics from Klear show that the fitness industry has widely accepted Insta Stories, and it’s one of the most active industries on the network.
 The second most active industry is fashion, followed by retail and then technology.
 The least active industries on Insta Stories include the food and drink and travel industries.

-This year’s “State of Influencer Marketing” report showed that roughly one-third of advertisers rely on Insta Stories in their marketing strategies.
+Roughly one-third of influencer marketing professionals rely on Insta Stories in their marketing strategies.
 The largest portion of sponsored content goes to Instagram posts (66%).
 However, according to Instagram’s internal data, 96% of the US marketers surveyed plan to continue using Stories ads in the next six months.
 So with the massive popularity of IG Stories, we might soon see Instagram advertising trends changing.